mariadb-corporation/MaxScale/CONTRIBUTING.md

 ## Practicalities

 * Please ensure that your pull-request has been made against the correct branch.
-For bug fixes or minor improvements, use the default branch and for new code, use the `develop` branch (e.g. for a patch to 2.1.x, use the `2.1` branch).
+For bug fixes or minor improvements, use the default branch (at the time of writing `2.1`).
+For new features, use the `develop` branch.

 * Please ensure that your code follows our [Coding Style](https://github.com/mariadb-corporation/MaxScale/wiki/Coding-Style-and-Guidelines).
   All new code should be formatted with the